THOMAS KENNEDY SAMPSON & TOMPKINS LLP

 Jeffrey E. Tompkins

-As lead trial counsel, obtained a defense verdict favor of Fulton-DeKalb Hospital Authority following a jury trial in Blair King v.
+As lead trial counsel, he obtained a defense verdict in favor of Fulton-DeKalb Hospital Authority following a jury trial in Blair King v.
 Fulton DeKalb Hospital Authority (United States District Court of the Northern District of Georgia).
-Case involved claims of age discrimination under the Age Discrimination in Employment Act and violation of the Family Medical Leave Act.
+The case involved claims of age discrimination under the Age Discrimination in Employment Act and violation of the Family Medical Leave Act.

 Trial counsel for the State of Georgia in State of Georgia v.
 John Ashcroft, 539 U.S. 461 (2003), tried before a panel of federal judges in the District of Columbia and successfully appealed to the United States Supreme Court.

 Lead counsel in the successful defense of Georgia-Pacific Corporation in Pickle Logging, Inc. v.
 Georgia-Pacific Corporation, 276 Ga.
 App.
 398 (2005), a multi-million dollar breach of contract action involving timber and logging operations in southwest Georgia.

 In 2015, successfully defended a major Atlanta law firm in a pregnancy discrimination case.

 In 2016, successfully defended a local police agency in a federal court trial involving allegations of excessive force.
 Despite the subject incident having been captured on video was able to show the jury that the force used was not excessive.